 Assuming you and your potential guest/s still want to move forward, one way to start is ask them to give you dates that do not work for them.
 This is an effective way to schedule guests because it allows the hosts to see what dates could possibly work out.
 Repeat this process for each guest you want to invite.
-Tell all of them the same thing: that you are working it out among several groups of guests and the sooner they can get their dates to you, the sooner you can work it all out.
+Tell all of them the same thing: that you are working it out among several groups of guests and the sooner they can get their dates to you, the sooner you can formulate a schedule.
 From there you can look at the various dynamics to move to the next step: choosing and finalizing dates.

 You need to be flexible with dates, yet retain control over scheduling, after all it's your place they're visiting.
 Give yourself adequate space between each guest.
 You'll need not only downtime, but time to run errands, do laundry and clean, plus restock the pantry and fridge.

 Don't schedule guests for the last week of your stay unless you want to be overloaded with stress.
-You'll need the time to socialize with and say goodbye to your snowbird friends, pack your stuff and get everything done before you depart.
+You'll need the time to socialize with and say goodbye to your snowbird friends, tear down and pack your stuff and get everything else done before you depart.

 Carefree Time Away

 Inviting guests to stay in your snowbird home is similar to inviting them to stay in your Northern home.
 Would you expect them to pay part of your mortgage?
 Or for your utilities and groceries?
 Would you want them to take turns cooking meals and cleaning up the dishes?
 More than likely not, so don't change it up for your snowbird home either.
 Let your guests be guests.